 1892 Pearl Sydenstricker Buck d.
 1973 American author, won 1938 Nobel prize for literature, and the 1932 Pulitzer prize for The Good Earth.

 1824 First Baron Kelvin d.
-1907 (William Thomson), British scientist, inventor, developed the Kelvin temperature scale (1848), based on the temperature of absolute zero.
+1907 (William Thomson), British scientist, inventor.
+He developed the Kelvin temperature scale (1848), based on the temperature of absolute zero.

 1819 Abner Doubleday d.
 1893 American soldier.
 He is credited with inventing baseball, although he never claimed so and modern research indicates similar games were played before he was born.
 He fired the first shot at the Confederacy from Fort Sumter at the start of the Civil War.
 He also patented the cable car railway that runs in San Francisco.